junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "It can be a trick!"
 Cas snaps.
 "She's lying.
 She's always lying!"

 "I'm not lying!"
-Naomi raises her voice, and when she looks up again, there's glints of tears in her eyes.
-"I was just trying to do the best for Heaven, and right now, I can't do it alone, not with Crowley and Metatron out there, endangering Heaven.
-I beg your help, to do everything you can to stop Crowley from getting the rest of the demon tablet, and stop Metatron from getting the angel tablet, at all cost."
+Naomi raises her voice, and when she looks up again, there're glints of tears in her eyes.
+"I was just trying to do the best for Heaven, and right now, I can't do it alone, not with Crowley and Metatron out there, endangering Heaven in both directions.
+I beg your help, to do everything you can to stop Crowley from getting the remaining of the demon tablet, and stop Metatron from getting the angel tablet, at all cost."

 "Why?"
 Dean narrows his eyes.
-"Don't tell me you suddenly found a consciousness."
+"Don't tell me you suddenly found a conscience."

-The glinting tear in her eyes shines brighter, "Because both of them want to destroy Heaven.
+The glinting tear in her eyes shines brighter.
+It's very difficult to think it's not a genuine, sincere plead.
+"Because both of them want to destroy Heaven.
 If Crowley wins, everywhere will be living Hell."

 "And if Metatron wins?"
-Cas asks.
+Cas asks coldly.

 "All angels get cast out of Heaven."
 Naomi's lips tremble.

 "To where?
 Hell?"
 Dean asks.

 "Here.
 Earth."
 Naomi tells them, devastated.
-"He's banishing angels out.
-I heard him speak out the truth, he's trying to seal the Heaven, to protect himself from Crowley!
+"He's banishing angels out of Heaven.
+I heard him speak out the truth, I have a whole garrison of angels as witness.
+He's trying to seal the Heaven, to protect himself from Crowley!
 But he's doing it by casting the sealing spell.
 Don't you see?
 The three ingredients that he collected recently, the heart of a Nephilim, the bow of a Cupid, and the grace of an angel who's in love with human, those are for the sealing spell.
 Castiel, you *have to* stop it from happening!"

-"It's too late," Dean murmurs, with sudden realization and sunken heart.
+"It's too late," Dean murmurs, with sudden realization and a sunken heart.
 "He already got all of these.
 The Heartless in California and the Handless in Houston.
 And he got Cas's grace, because of me."

-"It's not," Naomi says, voice quiet.
+"It's not too late," Naomi says, voice solemn.
 Her eyes stay on Dean for a moment longer, then boring in Cas's.
-"If the doner of the grace stops loving the human, then that ingredient wouldn't work, his spell will also fail.
+"If the owner of the grace stops loving the human, then that ingredient wouldn't work, his spell will fail.
 Castiel, you have to understand, this is bigger than you or Dean, it's the entire Heaven and *all* the angels.
-You failed all of us once when you started murdering angels as our God, please, don't make the wrong choice again."
+You failed us once when you started murdering angels as our God, please, don't make the wrong choice again."

 Naomi flies away after that.

-Cas stands there, still, dumbfounded.
+Cas stands there, still, dumbfounded for a long moment, staring at the empty air that Naomi occupied a moment ago.
 So do Sam and Dean.

 "Cas?"
 Dean whispers, breaking the deadly silence in the room.
-"It's your choice."
-He can't feel his breath and he winces at the aching sensation in his chest, but he's still forcing those words out.
+"This is your choice."
+He can't feel his breath and he winces at the aching sensation in his chest as he speaks, but he's still forcing those words out.
 Those are the right words to say.
+The choice is Cas's.

 Cas's eyes meet his, more pained and entangled than ever.
 "Naomi was lying," he says, barely audible.